DanielFRB/AprendiendoJava/README.md

 # Learning Java

-This is a serie where you can learn Java through practical examples.
+This is a place where you can learn Java through practical examples.